skdhinsa/Starling-Challenge-Roundup/README.md

 - Consider implementation of circuit breaker pattern - due to dependency on multiple external APIs (or microservices in the actual infrastructure)
 - The addition of integration tests.

-## Requirement Questions:
-* On requirement to create a new savings goal: to create a new savings goal for every single round-up?
-  - Within this application a savings goal called "Round-up Savings" is created once only (if it doesn't exist) and then all "round-ups" will be sweeped into that account.

-* On requirement to create a new savings goal: is there a default amount for target minor units?
-  - In this application it is set to '10000', however, if the /roundup API is to create a savings goal, are there default values to input on behalf of the customer?

-* On account types that are eligible for 'weekly transaction round up":
-  - There appears to be 3 account types: [PRIMARY, ADDITIONAL, LOAN].
-Does this feature only apply to 'PRIMARY' accounts?
-In this application, it has only considered PRIMARY accounts, as that is where it is presumed most spending would occur.
-However, this can be modified if other types included also.

-* On the spending category:
-  - Which categories for transactions are eligible for "round-up"?

-* On customer choosing which savings goal:
-  - The requirements say to create a new savings goal, (which implies this occurs everytime the API is called).
-However, is there an option to allow the customer to choose from current savings goal or to create a new savings goal?

-* On the HTTP Method:
-  - Given that the requirements do not specify whether we are retrieving any information or performing an update.
-In this application it is a PUT endpoint, as we are updating a savings goal or creating one.